Demographics of the United Kingdom: Country of birth

-Internal
+Internal migration

-Population movements of the country have fluctuated over time, in the 19th century with the urbanisation of the country, large amounts of people moved to London and nearby industrial cities, but in recent years there has been a general trend of 'de-urbanisation' as parts of the population have moved back to the countryside.
-An example of recent large scale internal movement in the 21st century has been the departure of 220,000 White British Londoners to other areas of rural England and Wales over the 2000s and over the 2010s around a total of 550,000 people left the city.
-Demographically by age, the people leaving the city more than entering tend to be in their 30s and 40s while people entering in their 20s.
+Population movements within the UK have fluctuated over time.
+In the 1800s, during the urbanisation of the UK, large amounts of people moved to London and nearby industrial cities.
+In recent years there has been a general trend of de-urbanisation, as parts of the population have moved back to the countryside.
+In the 2000s, 220,000 White British Londoners left London, and moved to other areas of England and Wales.
+In the 2010s, around 550,000 people left London.
+By age group, those leaving London tend to be in their 30s and 40s.
+People entering London tend to be in their 20s.